hackclub/blot/guides/raymarching.md

 ### So, how do we draw this to the screen?

-This whole time, we haven't done much Haxidraw-specific code at all.
+This whole time, we haven't done much Blot-specific code at all.
 To actually draw the output, we'll need a way of representing a pixel as a turtle path.
 To do this, we can use a process called [dithering.](https://en.wikipedia.org/wiki/Dither) Let's take a closer look at the original image, to see how this is used:

 <img
   src="https://cloud-5v54vbcnl-hack-club-bot.vercel.app/0image.png"